 The employer also has to keep copies of the notices on file during the period that the employee works for the employer and six years following the employee’s departure from the company.
 Remember, just because these types of deductions can be made, you still must consent to them before your employer can take them from your paycheck.

 Recovering Compensation After Illegal Deductions

-If you believe that you have been subjected to illegal deductions in your pay, you do have legal options to recover those lost wages.
-In addition to asking your employer for the rationale of the deductions, or proof that it was communicated to you, you have the right to file a complaint with the New York Department of Labor and to consult with a New York wage and hour attorney.
+If you don’t receive either, you have the right to file a complaint with the New York Department of Labor and to consult with a New York wage and hour attorney.

 Whatever decision you make, know that you are protected by the law against retaliation by your employer.
 Should adverse employment actions take place, you have the right to pursue legal action.

-Be it unpaid wages or illegal deductions, our team will review your case to ensure you receive compensation for what is rightfully earned.
-Contact us today.
+Be it unpaid wages or illegal deductions, our team will review your case to ensure you receive compensation.